Diversity and Inclusion Programming Coordinator

 • Excellent organizational and event planning skills

-• Able to work with a diverse population of students.
+• Ability to work with a diverse population of students

 The above statements are intended to describe the general nature and level of work performed by the incumbent; they do not purport to describe all functions.
 Incumbent may be assigned other duties, and the essential functions may change from time to time as necessary.